-cmus-remote -Q returns data with multi-level information i.e. status playing file <file_name> tag artist <artist_name> tag title <track_title> tag .. tag n set continue <truelfalse> set repeat <truelfalse> set n class powerline.segments.common.players.DbusPlayerSegment class powerline.segments.common.players.GPMDPlayerSegment class powerline.segments.common.players.ITunesPlayerSegment class powerline.segments.common.players.MocPlayerSegment get_player_status(pl)
+cmus-remote -Q returns data with multi-level information i.e. status playing file <file_name> tag artist <artist_name> tag title <track_title> tag .. tag n set continue <truelfalse> set repeat <truelfalse> set .. set n

 For the information we are looking for we don't really care if we're on the tag level or the set level.
 The dictionary comprehension in this method takes anything in ignore_levels and brings the key inside that to the first level of the dictionary.